michaeldegroot/swig-minifier/README.md

 ###  - init(options)

 ##### Options:
+	cacheFolder: Full path to a folder where to store cache (optional)
     cacheType: file, redis, memory, none
     hashGen: md5, sha512, sha256
 Call this before using the .engine function and you can setup some options for swig-minifier.
 If you do not call init, default settings will be used:

 __Default settings if init is never called:__

+    cacheFolder: os.tmpdir()
     cacheType: file
     hashGen: sha256